WinsonKuo/RouteInfo/README.md

 # RouteInfo

-A simple Garmin Connect IQ data field that reads a GPX file and reports route statistics.
+* Parse a GPX file from the app resources using simple string parsing (no Toybox.Xml).

 ## Features